Updated for World Book Day, 3 March 2016

 Military rather than local history seems to have been the interest of Lieutenant James Atcherley.
 An officer of the Worcestershire Militia, in 1814 he had volunteered to be part of the First Provisional Battalion of Militia under the Marquess of Buckingham, which joined the British Army in France under the Marquess (later Duke) of Wellington.
 His appearance in the list of subscribers to The Aegis of England; or The Triumphs of the late War by Maurice Evans, published in 1817, is therefore perhaps not surprising.
 For more on James, see The mystery of the missing Militia man.

-Bringing this short round-up of Atcherley reading material to a close, a Google book search shows that The Misses Atcherley of Rhyl (Emma Atcherley Atcherley, Elizabeth Hope Atcherley and Anne Eleanor Atcherley, sisters of the David Francis Atcherley mentioned above) subscribed to Y Cwtta cyfarwydd: “The chronicle written by the famous clarke, Peter Roberts,” notary public, for 1607-1646 published in 1883.
+Bringing this short round-up of Atcherley reading material to a close, The Misses Atcherley of Rhyl (Emma Atcherley Atcherley, Elizabeth Hope Atcherley and Anne Eleanor Atcherley, sisters of the David Francis Atcherley mentioned above) subscribed to Y Cwtta cyfarwydd: “The chronicle written by the famous clarke, Peter Roberts,” notary public, for 1607-1646 published in 1883.